LearnLib/alex/src/site/markdown/usage.md

 1. Load a URL by entering a path relative to the base URL of the project in the URL bar on the top left.
 2. Click on the button with the wand symbol.
 All elements should now get a thick red border as soon as you hover over it.
 3. Click on the element you need the CSS path from.
 The selection mode should be disabled.
-4. Click on the button with the label "ok" on the top right.
+4. Click on the button with the label \"ok\" on the top right.
 The CSS path should automatically be entered in the correct input element.

-In the case that clicking on an element does not work as indented, probably because of some JavaScript, pressing the "Ctrl" button on the keyboard has the same effect as a click, but does not fire a click event.
+In the case that clicking on an element does not work as indented, probably because of some JavaScript, pressing the
+\"Ctrl\" button on the keyboard has the same effect as a click, but does not fire a click event.

-For some actions, like "CheckText", the HTML element picker can be used as well.
+For some actions, like \"CheckText\", the HTML element picker can be used as well.
 With the same method, it automatically extracts the textContent value of an element and pastes the content to the corresponding input field.
 This also works with the "Fill" action.
 Enter a value in the desired input field, select the element with the HTML element picker and it extracts both, the value and the CSS path of it.